Bombing of Darwin: Consequences

 Of major military consequence was the loss of most of the cargo shipping available to support efforts in Java and the Philippines with Java being effectively sealed off from further surface shipments from Australia.

 The air raids caused chaos in Darwin, with most essential services including water and electricity being badly damaged or destroyed.
 Fears of an imminent invasion spread and there was a wave of refugees, as some of the town's civilian population fled inland.
 There were reports of looting, with provost marshals being among the accused.
 According to official figures, 278 personnel belonging to RAAF North-Western Area Command (NWA) were considered to have deserted as a result of the raids, although it has been argued that the "desertions" were mostly the result of ambiguous orders given to RAAF ground staff after the attacks.
-In the words of journalist Douglas Lockwood, after the second Japanese air raid, the commander of RAAF Darwin, Wing Commander Stuart Griffith:
+In the words of journalist Douglas Lockwood, after the second Japanese air raid, the commander of RAAF Darwin, Wing Commander Sturt de Burgh Griffith: